Hello! I'm Bobbu Abadeer Senior Design Wizard

 • Why is each piece of data required?

-• How is each piece of data processed?
+• How can each piece of data be processed?

 • What fields cause the most problems for users?